-Effective January 13, 2011, the Company entered into an employment contract with Ian M. MacNeily, the former Chief Financial Officer and Executive Vice President of the Company until March 31, 2014; effective August 7, 2014, the Company entered into an agreement with Venturex Consulting and Jeannine P.M.
-Webb (principal of Venturex Consulting), the Chief Financial Officer of the Company, which agreement was amended on February 16, 2015 to include the services of Secretary; effective July 20, 2010, the Company entered into an employment contract with James D. Excell, the President and Chief Executive Officer of the Company until January 31, 2014; and, effective February 1, 2014, the Company entered into an agreement with Michael D. McInnis, the, the Chairman, President and Chief Executive Officer of the Company (collectively, the "Named Executives").
+Effective January 13, 2011, the Company entered into an employment contract with Ian M. MacNeily, the former CFO and Executive Vice President of the Company until March 31, 2014; effective August 7, 2014, the Company entered into an agreement with Venturex Consulting and Jeannine P.M.
+Webb (principal of Venturex Consulting), the CFO of the Company, which agreement was amended on February 16, 2015 to include the services of Secretary; effective July 20, 2010, the Company entered into an employment contract with James D. Excell, the President and CEO of the Company until January 31, 2014; and, effective February 1, 2014, the Company entered into a consulting agreement, which agreement was replaced by an employment agreement on November 1, 2015, with Michael D. McInnis, the Chairman, President and CEO of the Company (collectively, the "Named Executives").

-By way of an agreement dated effective July 20, 2010 between the Company and James D. Excell, Mr. Excell was appointed President and Chief Executive Officer of the Company at an annual salary of \$300,000.
-Mr. Excell was expected to contribute 100% of his working time to his duties as President and Chief Executive Officer of the Company.
+By way of an agreement dated effective July 20, 2010 between the Company and James D. Excell, Mr. Excell was appointed President and CEO of the Company at an annual salary of \$300,000.
+Mr. Excell was expected to contribute 100% of his working time to his duties as President and CEO of the Company.
 Effective October 1, 2013, Mr. Excell's salary was voluntarily reduced by 50% to preserve the cash resources of the Company.
 Mr. Excell resigned as a director, President and CEO of the Company effective February 1, 2014

-By way of an agreement dated effective January 13, 2011 between the Company and Ian M. MacNeily, Mr. MacNeily's position as Executive Vice President and Chief Financial Officer of the Company was affirmed at an annual salary of \$236,000.
-Mr. MacNeily was expected to contribute approximately 100% of his working time to his duties as Chief Financial Officer of the Company.
+By way of an agreement dated effective January 13, 2011 between the Company and Ian M. MacNeily, Mr. MacNeily's position as Executive Vice President and CFO of the Company was affirmed at an annual salary of \$236,000.
+Mr. MacNeily was expected to contribute approximately 100% of his working time to his duties as CFO of the Company.
 Effective October 1, 2013, Mr. MacNeily's salary was voluntarily reduced by 50% to preserve the cash resources of the Company.
-Mr. MacNeily resigned as Executive Vice President and Chief Financial Officer of the Company effective March 31, 2014 and remained as an independent consultant to the Company until August 7, 2014.
+Mr. MacNeily resigned as Executive Vice President and CFO of the Company effective March 31, 2014 and remained as an independent consultant to the Company until August 7, 2014.

 By way of an agreement dated effective August 7, 2015 between the Company, Venturex Consulting and Jeannine P.M.
-Webb, Ms. Webb's position as Chief Financial Officer of the Company was affirmed.
+Webb, Ms. Webb's position as CFO of the Company was affirmed.
 The agreement was amended effective February 16, 2015 to add the position of Secretary.
-Ms. Webb is compensated on an hourly rate, and expected to contribute a sufficient number of hours to fulfill her duties as Chief Financial Officer and Secretary of the Company.
+Ms. Webb is compensated on an hourly rate, and expected to contribute a sufficient number of hours to fulfill her duties as CFO and Secretary of the Company.
 Pursuant to the agreement, as amended, between the Company and Ms. Webb, either party can terminate the agreement on 90 days' notice.

-By way of a consulting agreement dated effective February 1, 2014 between the Company and Michael D. McInnis, Mr. McInnis' positions as Chief Executive Officer, President and Chairman of the Company was affirmed at a monthly rate of \$5,000 until January 31, 2015.
-The agreement was renewed until January 31, 2016 and does not provide for termination or change of control benefits.
-Mr. McInnis is expected to contribute sufficient time to fulfill his duties as Chief Executive Officer and President of the Company.
+By way of a consulting agreement dated effective February 1, 2014 between the Company and Michael D. McInnis, Mr. McInnis' positions as CEO, President and Chairman of the Company was affirmed at a monthly rate of \$5,000 until January 31, 2015, which agreement was renewed until January 31, 2016.
+Effective November 1, 2015, the consulting agreement was terminated and the Company and Mr. McInnis entered into an employment agreement for provision of his services as President and CEO of the Company, which agreement includes change of control provisions and termination on 90 days' notice.